Developer(s) – Ubisoft Montreal, Ubisoft Bucharest, Ubisoft Ukraine & Ubisoft Massive

 The world of Lemuria is one of the most exquisitely beautiful and unique video game worlds ever designed in my opinion.
-As one of the most conceptually compelling games I’ve seen for some time, it presents players with something particularly memorable in its scenery, visual style and impressive enemy roster reminiscent of that of classic Final Fantasy instalments.
+As one of the most conceptually compelling games I’ve seen for some time, it presents players with something particularly memorable in its scenery, visual style, and impressive enemy roster reminiscent of that of classic Final Fantasy installments.
 I could argue the case that the character sprites may seem inconsistent with some rendered in 3D while most have been rendered 2D, but to me, that’s splitting hairs No matter what dimension the characters have been rendered in, they have all been designed spectacularly.
-The visuals are also accompanied with an extremely impressive and atmospheric soundtrack too.
+The visuals are also accompanied by an extremely impressive and atmospheric soundtrack too.

 Gameplay – 8.5/10

-When I first saw footage of this game about 3 months ago, I expected that it would probably be no more than a simple 2D side scrolling adventure game; so imagine my surprise and delight when I discovered it to be a turn-based RPG as well as that.
+When I first saw footage of this game about 3 months ago, I expected that it would probably be no more than a simple 2D side-scrolling adventure game; so imagine my surprise and delight when I discovered it to be a turn-based RPG as well as that.
 It’s an extremely addictive and fun game to play overall, complete with side quests and a great presence of variety.
 But unlike South Park: The Stick of Truth, there is much more call for character alteration.
 I personally found that South Park, whilst packed with variety, could be played using a regular set of characters virtually from start to finish.
 But with Child of Light, the heightened presence of strategy greatly necessitates the constant switching between characters, and therefore providing a much more variable experience overall.
 On top of that, Lemuria is also a much bigger in-game world than South Park.

 Controls – 10/10